Start Your VA Home Loan

 What if your co-borrower isn’t a spouse or another veteran with VA loan entitlement?

 These situations can present more of a financial challenge.
 These are known as “joint loans,” and not all VA lenders make them.
 Veterans United currently does, but borrowers will need a down payment of 12.5 percent to 14.5 percent in order to satisfy federal guidelines.

 You may be able to count your common-law spouse's income on a VA home loan.
-Check out this section if you're currently living in a common-law marriage, so talk with a lender for more details.
+State laws vary regarding common-law marriage, so talk with a lender for more details.

 Community Property States

 In some cases, lenders can count your spouse's debts and negative credit history against you even if they're not going to be on the home loan.

 VA buyers in the nation's nine community property states don’t have the option of simply forgetting their spouse’s debt.
-Take a closer look at this section if you're purchasing in Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington or Wisconsin.
+Those states are: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington or Wisconsin.

 Lenders are going to look at your major recurring debts as part of their assessment.
 They’re considering housing payments, student loans, car payments, child support payments and other consistent expenses.
 They’ll also look at things like collections, judgments and other forms of “derogatory credit.”